Dmytro-Bonislavskyi/git_assignment/README.md

 	- Compare: Changes between commits, changes between branches, specific file changes.

     g.
 What is the main branch?
+	- Typically the primary branch in a Git repository (main when created in github or master when initiated locally)

     h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+	-   In team projects better go through pull request/ review process.